 We’ve changed the name of the field on ThreadPool from threads to workers because it’s now holding Worker instances instead of JoinHandle<()> instances.
 We use the counter in the for loop as an argument to Worker::new, and we store each new Worker in the vector named workers.

 External code (like our server in src/bin/main.rs) doesn’t need to know the implementation details regarding using a Worker struct within ThreadPool, so we make the Worker struct and its new function private.
-The Worker::new function uses the id we give it and stores a JoinHandle<()> instance that’s created by spawning a new thread using an empty closure.
+The Worker::new function uses the id we give it and stores a JoinHandle<()> instance that is created by spawning a new thread using an empty closure.

-This code will compile and will store the number of Worker instances we specified as an argument to ThreadPool::new, but we’re still not processing the closure that we get in execute.
-Let’s talk about how to do that next.
+This code will compile and will store the number of Worker instances we specified as an argument to ThreadPool::new.
+But we’re still not processing the closure that we get in execute.
+Let’s look at how to do that next.

-Sending Requests to Threads Via Channels
+Sending Requests to Threads via Channels

-The next problem to tackle is that the closures given to thread::spawn do absolutely nothing.
-Currently, we get the closure we want to execute in the execute method, but we need to give thread::spawn a closure to run when we create each Worker during the creation of the ThreadPool.
+Now we’ll tackle the problem that the closures given to thread::spawn do absolutely nothing.
+Currently, we get the closure we want to execute in the execute method.
+But we need to give thread::spawn a closure to run when we create each Worker during the creation of the ThreadPool.

-We want the Worker structs that we just created to fetch code to run from a queue held in the ThreadPool, and send that code to its thread to run.
+We want the Worker structs that we just created to fetch code to run from a queue held in the ThreadPool and send that code to its thread to run.

-In Chapter 16, we learned about channels—a simple way to communicate between two threads—that would be perfect for this use-case.
+In Chapter 16, you learned about channels—a simple way to communicate between two threads—that would be perfect for this use case.
 We’ll use a channel to function as the queue of jobs, and execute will send a job from the ThreadPool to the Worker instances, which will send the job to its thread.
-Here’s the plan:
+Here is the plan:

+prod: confirm xref

-ThreadPool will create a channel and hold on to the sending side of the channel.
+The ThreadPool will create a channel and hold on to the sending side of the channel.

 Each Worker will hold on to the receiving side of the channel.